leo0514/vpc-on-classic-network/about-network.md

 ## External connectivity
 {: #external-connectivity}

-External connectiity can be achieved by means of a floating IP address attached to an instance, by an external gateway attached to a subnet, or by a VPN tunnel.
+External connectivity can be achieved by means of a floating IP address attached to an instance, by a public gateway attached to a subnet, or by a VPN tunnel.

 ### Use a Floating IP address for external connectivity of an instance
 {: #use-floating-ip}

-**Floating IP addresses** are IP addresses that are provided by the system and are reachable from the public Internet.
+**Floating IP addresses** are IP addresses that are provided by {{site.data.keyword.cloud_notm}} and are reachable from the public Internet.

-You can reserve a Floating IP address from the pool of available Floating IP addresses provided by IBM, and you can associate or disassociate it with any instance in the same Virtual Private Cloud, by means of the vNIC for that instance.
-Any Floating IP address can be associated to various types of virtual server instances (VSIs), for example, a load balancer or a VPN gateway.
+You can reserve a Floating IP address from the pool of available Floating IP addresses provided by IBM, and you can associate or disassociate it with any instance in a VPC, by means of the vNIC for that instance.
+A Floating IP address can be associated to a virtual server instance (VSI), load balancer, or VPN gateway.

 Your Floating IP address cannot be associated with multiple interfaces.
 You must specify the interface on the VSI that will be associated with that individual Floating IP.
 That interface also will have a private IP address.
 The backend system performs _1-to-1 NAT_ operations between the Floating IP and the Private IP of that interface.
-A Floating IP is released only when you specifically request the release action.

-**Notes:**
+There are costs associated with a Floating IP even when the Floating IP is not associated.
+You must release the Floating IP to stop incurring charges.
+After a Floating IP is released, it will be returned to the pool of IBM Cloud for potential reallocation.
+{: important}

+**Important things to note:**
 * **Associating a Floating IP address with a VSI removes the VSI from the PGW's Many-to-1 NAT mentioned previously.**
 * **Currently, Floating IP supports only IPv4 addresses.**
 * **You cannot bring your own public IP address to use as a floating IP.**